Awesome Labor Cost Insights: 4 Valuable Payroll Metrics

 Hourly Labor Cost = Annual Labor Cost / Number of Hours Worked

-Say Kelly has an assistant, Tom, that works on an hourly basis.
-He receives the same medical, dental, & vision benefits, but you do not contribute to a 401k for him.
-His hourly rate is $15/hour, and he worked 1,560 hours last year.
+Say you have another employee, Employee B, who works hourly.
+Employee B receives the same medical, dental, and vision benefits, but you don’t contribute to their 401(k).
+Their hourly rate is $15 per hour, and they worked 1,560 hours last year.

 How Does Labor Cost Affect Your Bottom Line?

-As you’re looking at those costs and making hard decisions about where to get more efficient in your spending, it’s essential to account for all the little factors that go into the cost of labor—not just the salary.
+As you’re looking at those costs and making hard decisions about where to get more efficient in spending, it’s essential to account for all the little factors that go into the cost of labor—not just the salary.

-Here are some ways to reduce labor costs:
+Here are some labor cost reduction strategies:

-- Prioritize the benefits your employees really want, and cut out the ones that aren’t high impact
+- Prioritize the benefits your employees really want, and cut out the ones that aren’t high-impact

-- Craft a time off policy so your team knows what qualifies for vacation, paid, volunteer time, and beyond—and make sure they know how to track that time
+- Craft a time-off policy, so your team knows what qualifies for vacation, paid, volunteer time, and beyond—and make sure they know how to track that time.

-4 Important Metrics to Track Through Payroll Data
+Payroll Data Analysis: 4 Important Metrics to Track Through Payroll Data

 1. Number of Errors (Accuracy Rate)